Murtaza Bhutto: Personal life

-On Saturday, the body was taken for burial by helicopter to Larkana, Sindh.
-The pilot of one of the helicopters which carried the body had difficulty in lifting the chopper as a number of supporters of Bhutto from Lyari, Karachi clung to the skids in a bid to board the aircraft.
-While the helicopter managed to lift off, many of the visibly moved supporters fell down.
-One, however, clung to the helicopter.
-The helicopter flew up to sea side and then returned and landed at Bagh Ibn-e-Qasim where the youth clinging to the helicopter's skid fell down and the chopper flew away.
-Bhutto was laid to rest at the Bhutto family mausoleum in Garhi Khuda Bakhsh near Larkana, Sindh, Pakistan.

 Police trial

-On 3 December 2009, a sessions court in Karachi acquitted of murder twenty policemen in the Murtaza Bhutto case pertaining to an armed attack on a police team in which two officials were wounded and a taxi driver was also killed.
-The same court also pardoned six workers of the Pakistan People's Party Shaheed Bhutto in the same case.

 During the 13 years that the trial dragged on, a number of judges were appointed to hear the murder case.
 The change of judges is one of the many reasons behind the delay in disposal of the present case.
 Other reasons include a lack of interest of the prosecution witnesses and long adjournments sought by the counsel for President Asif Ali.
 The acquitted included Mazhar Memon, Asghar Ali, Asif Ali Jatoi, Mehmood Bhallai, Ghulam Mustafa Chandio and Akhter Ali Mirani.
 The police personnel acquitted include Shoaib Suddle, Wajid Durrani, Masood Sharif, Rai Tahir and others who were prosecution witnesses in this case.